Skip to main content

 Making historic homes more energy efficient

-We can make important carbon savings by making historic buildings more energy efficient, and this can be done without damaging their historic significance.
+We can make important carbon and financial savings by making historic buildings more energy efficient, and this can be done without damaging their historic significance.
 There is a big carbon cost to demolishing existing buildings.
-The retention and re-use of buildings will help tackle climate change.
+Keeping and re-use of buildings will help tackle climate change.
 We have produced guidance on making historic homes more energy efficient which draws on best practice and can help homeowners make the right decisions before applying for planning or listed building consent, if required.

 Blue Plaque scheme